Major Rivers A Texas Specific Water Education Program

 The Major Rivers program is an excellent way for Texas water providers to do cost-effective water education outreach in their communities with a program that has a proven track record of acceptance by Texas educators.

-Note for teachers: Teachers may be able to get free or reduced cost Major Rivers educational materials from a sponsoring water provider in their region.
-TWDB also offers teacher training workshops for Major Rivers.
+Note for teachers: Teachers may be able to get free or reduced cost Major Rivers classroom packs from a sponsoring water provider in their region.

 The program contains seven main lessons and one review lesson.
 Each lesson has a corresponding section in the student workbook, and many lessons have corresponding workbook exercises.
 There are also optional extension and enrichment activities at the end of each lesson.
 The lesson objectives not only define important knowledge and skills related to water, but they also support many of the Texas Education Agency's TEKS objectives for social studies, science, language arts and math.

 Major Rivers is correlated to the TEKS and STARR objectives.